 While his next stroke, the CERV I, looked for all the world like a 1964 Indy racer, it was actually built in 1959.
 If it hadn’t been for GM’s frustrating racing ban in 1957, the CERV I would have demonstrated the advantages of a mid-rear engine at Indianapolis five years sooner.
 The experience gained with its independent rear suspension was put to good use on the Sting Ray.

 Calling Bill Mitchell the mother of the Sting Ray is a bit of a stretch, but Duntov and Mitchell certainly fought like lovers.
-Obviously, Mitchell had found inspiration in the sea for his series of Corvette-based one-offs and show cars, including the Sting Ray (left) and Mako Shark.
+Obviously, Mitchell had found inspiration in the sea for his series of Corvette-based one-offs and show cars, including his 1959 Sting Ray (left) and the Mako Shark.

 Unlike the big tush and soft contours of the C1 Corvette, which reflected Harley Earl’s style, Mitchell’s ocean creatures looked lean, muscular and certainly more aggressive.
 Can you imagine Marilyn pulling a knife?